Talent tug of war: Fears NZ lost out after immigration site glitch

-There are calls for an overhaul of immigration settings over fears New Zealand's visa process for bringing in sought-after migrant workers is lagging behind, while competing countries snap up the talent.
+There are calls for an overhaul of immigration settings over fears that New Zealand's visa process for bringing in migrant workers is lagging behind, while competing countries snap up the talent.

 According to the INZ website, the job check also helps ensure migrants recruited into the country on AEWVs "are mostly filling higher-skilled roles".